scalaz/testz/docs/src/main/tut/docs/05-specs2.md

 # {{ page.title }}

-testz provides a module for specs2 compatibility.
+testz will soon provide a module for specs2 compatibility.